spacecatpixel/lokidocs/docs/Wallets/CliWallet/MofNMultisig.md

 https://transfer.sh/Ehl5q/mi1
 ```

-**Person 1** will need to send this link to Person 2 and Person 3. **Person 2** will need to do the same and send the link to Person 1 and 3. **Person 3** will need to do the same and send the link to Person 1 and 2.
+**Person 1** will need to send this link to Person 2, Person 3, ....
+Person N. **Person 2** will need to do the same and send the link to Person 1, 3 .....
+N. **Person 3** will need to do the same and send the link to Person 1, 2 .....
+N. Person N will need to do the same and send the link to Person 1, 2, 3, 4, 5 ......
+N-1.

-#####Downloading Multisig Info file
+##### Downloading Multisig Info file

-**Person 1** should change to the directory of their `loki-wallet-cli` and use Person 2 and 3’s download link to run the commands:
+**Person 1** should change to the directory of their `loki-wallet-cli` and use Person 2, 3, 4 ...
+N’s download link to run the commands:

 ```
 curl <link> -o <filename>
 ```

-Replacing `<link>` with the link Person 2 and 3 shared with Person 1 and `<filename>` with the filename of the Multisig info file that Person 2 or 3 generated, for example Person 1 will run the command:
+Replacing `<link>` with the link Person 2, 3 ...
+N shared with Person 1 and `<filename>` with the filename of the Multisig info file that Person 2, 3 or ...
+N generated, for example Person 1 will run the command:

 ```
 curl https://transfer.sh/Iedv9/mi2 -o mi2